alexisnsns/sepoliafaucet/README.md

 sepoliafaucet.vercel.app

+TODO:
-check for mainnet balance
+- check for mainnet balance
-write on a file if user already received
+- check on etherscan if user received in the past 24h from the faucet